Authentic Chicken Tikka Masala with Homemade Naan

-This recipe though reminded me what I love about cooking.
+This Authentic Chicken Tikka Masala recipe reminds me what I love about cooking.
 It’s pretty much the definition of a slow meal.
-You can’t cook it quickly.
-There are no shortcuts (okay, there are a few shortcuts).
-It will take you five hours total to make this, but most of the time is idle time and nothing about it is particularly hard or stressful.
+There are shortcut versions of this recipe on the internet, but all the shortcuts come with a price!
+This authentic version will take you some time to make, but most of the time is idle time and nothing about it is particularly hard or stressful.

-Some people might see the total time as a deal-breaker for a recipe, but sometimes it can be a benefit.
+Some people might see the total time for this chicken tikka masala recipe as a deal-breaker, but sometimes it can be a benefit.
 There’s something great about starting dinner right after lunch and having your house smell amazing for the entire afternoon.
 It’s the kind of smell that will make a visitor want to stay for dinner.
 It will make you very very hungry.

 FOr the naan: